Darwin Green Liquid Hydrogen Export Project and Hydrogen Hub Development

-The Darwin Green Liquid Hydrogen Export Project is a ‘commercial-demonstration’ International Joint Development Project (JDP) that aims to export 42,000 tonnes per annum of renewables-based liquid hydrogen to the Korean transport sector within this decade.
+The Darwin Green Liquid Hydrogen (LH2) Export Project is a ‘commercial-demonstration’ International Joint Development Project (JDP) that aims to prove-up large-scale liquid hydrogen shipping and export 21,000 tonnes per annum of renewables-based liquid hydrogen to the Japanese transport sector by 2030.

 Main proponents: